 To copy your device contacts, select one or more contacts from the list of contacts in TouchCopy and click the "Copy as vCard" button.
 To select all your iPod Contacts, use the Ctrl+A key combination.
 Then simply select the folder you want to save your vCards into.
 TouchCopy enables you to create a separate Contacts folder to save your contacts to.

 Once you copied your contacts as vCards using TouchCopy, you can use your email or your address book program to import these vCards.
 If you are using Microsoft Outlook, open the folder where your contacts were copied and select them all using the Ctrl+A key combination, and drag and drop them to Contacts in Outlook.
 Outlook will open each contact and then click on Save and Close button to save each contact to your Outlook Contacts.

 You can then use iTunes to sync Contacts you imported to Outlook or another address book program to another iOS device.
-Connect your other iOS device to your computer, open iTunes and chose your device under DEVICES in iTunes.
-Click on the Info tab in iTunes and check "Sync Contacts", chose your address book program and click on the "Sync" button.
+Connect your other iOS device to your computer, open iTunes and choose your device under DEVICES in iTunes.
+Click on the Info tab in iTunes and check "Sync Contacts", choose your address book program and click on the "Sync" button.

 Note that iCloud needs to be disabled for iTunes contact syncing to work.
-From your new iPhone, go to "Settings" > "iCloud" and choose "Sign Out" of iCloud at the bottom.
+From your new iPhone, go to "Settings" > Your username > "iCloud" and disable iCloud for the Contacts app.
 Connect your new iPhone to your computer, open iTunes and click on your device icon.
 Click on the Info tab in iTunes and check "Sync Contacts", choose your address book program and click on the "Sync" button.